 Whaddaya know?
-Allen publishes about bad-knee Lyme being an HLA-linked outcome, thus setting the stage for his work in Europe that must have made mom really proud.
+Allen publishes about bad-knee Lyme being an HLA-linked outcome, thus setting the stage for his work with Frank Dressler that must have made mom really proud.

 Don’t all moms simply glow over their children’s research fraud that causes millions of victims to suffer from a mystery illness that’s denied by all of medicine?

-Allen falsifies Lyme disease testing in Europe: uses “high passage strains” and “OspA and B without the lipid attached” to leave OspA and B out of the standard for his later monopoly on vector borne diseases testing.
+Allen falsifies Lyme disease testing: uses “high passage strains” and “OspA and B without the lipid attached” to leave OspA and B out of the standard for his later monopoly on vector borne diseases testing.
 Only Corixa, Imugen and Yale were to be licensed to use the RICO strain patent by Dave Persing (US Patent # 6,045,804)

 J Infect Dis.
 1994 Feb;169(2):313-8.

 Antibody responses to the three genomic groups of Borrelia burgdorferi in European Lyme borreliosis.
 Dressler F1, Ackermann R, Steere AC.

 Good job, Allen!